Schiff floats subpoena for Putin meeting translator, as Dem majority ramps up Trump probes

 Trump has repeatedly blasted Cohen and expanded on that criticism over the weekend.

 “I was a client of his and you’re supposed to have lawyer-client privilege,” Trump said on “Justice with Jeanine Pirro” Saturday.
-“But he’s in trouble one some loans and frauds and taxi cabs and stuff I know nothing about, and in order to get his sentence reduced he says – ‘I have an idea.
+“But he’s in trouble on some loans and frauds and taxi cabs and stuff I know nothing about, and in order to get his sentence reduced he says – ‘I have an idea.
 I’ll give some information on the president.’”

 He added: “There is no information. … He’s trying to get his sentence reduced.
 So it’s pretty sad.
 It’s weak and it’s very sad to watch a thing like that.
 I couldn’t care less.”